 A SIM only deal is a mobile phone plan that offers calls, texts and data in return for a monthly fee, but does not come bundled with a phone.
-Leaving the phone out of the equation means SIM only deals can be much cheaper than general mobile phone deals which makes them ideal if you already have a handset or are eyeing up SIM-free phones.
+Leaving the phone out of the equation gives you more flexibility (especially if you go for a 30-day rolling contract) or is ideal if you're eyeing up a new SIM-free phone.

 The best SIM only deals of the week are: